libretro/docs/docs/library/px68k.md

 If your game suddenly does not boot up, try deleting <system>keropi/sram.dat.
 In some cases, you may also need to delete <system>keropi/config.
-When prompted, use internal audio option if possible.
-All other audio/midi are not available (MT-xx, CM-xx, SC-xx etc).

 ### Geometry and timing